schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

 Acknowledgments
 ~~~~~~~~~~~~~~~~~~

 Images are from `Pexels <https://www.pexels.com/>`_, and are licensed as CC-0.
-Saskatchewan flag images are also licensed as CC-0, obtained from Wikimedia.
+The Saskatchewan flag image is also licensed as CC-0, and was obtained from Wikimedia.